koloyyee/pwManager/README.md

-# Password Generator
+# Password Manager
+This is a go learning project of creating a simple password manager that spawn random passwords.

-## v0.2
+## Password Generator

-This is a golang project of Password Generator it will be a CLI application, here are questions the user will be ask before generating a new password.
+it will be a CLI application, here are questions the user will be ask before generating a new password.

 1. Length of the password